VMware: A Diamond Hidden In Plain Sight (NYSE:VMW)

 Despite delivering triple-digit revenue growth in hybrid cloud revenues, the stock hasn't fully priced in the possible upside.

-We dig deep into the numbers to show that not only is the revenue growth from the hybrid cloud about to become a rocket ship, but also the company has.
+We dig deep into the numbers to show that not only is the revenue growth from the hybrid cloud about to become a rocket ship but also the company has.

 VMware is likely to see sustained double-digit growth on the back of technology prescience, leading it to become a potential multi-bagger.

-VMware’s (VMW) growth as a virtualization provider, hybrid cloud provider and more recently as a platform of choice for containers has been often difficult to see due to the company's foresight around technology.
-As we look through the multiple restatements that VMware has made over the last few years, we find a discernible trend of underlying growth which is feeding into an exponential growth trajectory over the next many quarters.
+VMware's (VMW) growth as a virtualization provider, hybrid cloud provider, and, more recently, as a platform of choice for containers has been often difficult to see due to the company's foresight around technology.
+As we look through the multiple restatements that VMware has made over the last few years, we find a discernible trend of underlying growth that is feeding into an exponential growth trajectory over the next many quarters.
 The company is also developing a pipeline of similar technologies to keep ensure that the baton of growth passes over seamlessly.
 In our opinion, neither is the market appreciating the growth potential just from hybrid cloud nor is the market trying to envision what the VMware management has achieved by the launch of Tanzu.
 We think another quarter of strong revenue growth will lead to the valuation play catch up with the underlying fundamentals, translating into a 2x or higher return.

 Understanding VMware's Technology Roadmap

-The move to the cloud has been a significant tailwind for VMWare, especially the company's position as a leading provider of hybrid cloud solutions and VMware's anchor relationship with Amazon Web Services (AWS) for its hybrid cloud offerings.
-Due to the company's leadership in the data centre market for virtualization, VMware has also been able to attract the likes of Microsoft and Google, among others wanting to partner with the hybrid cloud enabler.
+The move to the cloud has been a significant tailwind for VMWare, especially the company's position as a leading provider of hybrid cloud solutions and VMware's anchor relationship with Amazon Web Services (NASDAQ:AMZN) (AWS) for its hybrid cloud offerings.
+Due to the company's leadership in the data centre market for virtualization, VMware has also been able to attract the likes of Microsoft (NASDAQ:MSFT) and Google (NASDAQ:GOOG) (NASDAQ:GOOGL), among others wanting to partner with the hybrid cloud enabler.
 In addition to the hybrid cloud, VMware's core proposition virtual machines or VMs have seen disruption with containers coming into the play.

 Source: Docker

-Without going deep into the technical differences between the two, containers are a lighter and more efficient way of running many apps which previously would be run using VMs.
+Without going deep into the technical differences between the two, containers are a lighter and more efficient way of running many apps that previously would be run using VMs.
 In 2017, VMware also caught on to this wave and partnered with Pivotal to develop Pivotal Container Service (PKS).
 Containers also brought about with them the challenge of managing them, and thus VMware bought Heptio.
 Since VMware's customers have Kubernetes (Kubernetes is an open-source system to manage containers and was developed by Google) clusters across different environments, VMware focussed on the development of a unified control platform known as Tanzu.
-The idea behind Tanzu was to create a platform that could not only help manage container within VMware's ecosystem across various clouds but also containers from competitors such as OpenShift.
+The idea behind Tanzu was to create a platform that could not only help manage containers within VMware's ecosystem across various clouds but also containers from competitors such as OpenShift.
 Considering that Pivotal was also gravitating towards a container-focussed ecosystem, and it was also a part of Dell, the VMware management went ahead and merged it within itself to benefit from scale and synergies.

 In December 2019, we completed the acquisition of Pivotal Software, Inc. ("Pivotal"), a subsidiary of Dell, to enhance our cloud native applications portfolio.
 The purchase of Pivotal was accounted for as a transaction between entities under common control and required that we recast our prior period financial statements and financial data to include Pivotal for all periods presented in this Annual Report on Form 10-K, as if the combination had been in effect since the inception of common control.

 The recast financials present a couple of observations.
 First, VMware's own hybrid cloud business was mostly dependent on AWS.
-Secondly, the VMware management has dared to keep giving a more in-depth look into their financials by restating their financials many times over the last few years which should provide investors with a lot of confidence around the quality of numbers.
+Secondly, VMware management has dared to keep giving a more in-depth look into their financials by restating their financials many times over the last few years which should provide investors with a lot of confidence around the quality of numbers.

 The company's association with AWS primarily sponsored the growth from the core VMware Cloud Provider Program or VCPP, and per the last reported numbers was around the 25-27% mark.